Cfeusier/Cfeusier.github.io/_posts/2014-08-13-javascript-is-the-best.markdown

 author: "Clark Feusier"
 excerpt: "Why is JavaScript popular in web development?
 What are the great things about JavaScript?
 What are it's limitations?"
 tags:
-- personal development
-- thinking styles
-- engineering empathy
+- software engineering
+- javascript
-- DBC
+- software trends
 ---

 # The Pencil is to the Left ...